The Foolproof Guide for a Ladakh Motorcycle Tour.

 On a new chain sprocket, the teeth are flat, and seem like half of the teeth has been chipped off.
 While on a worn out gear, the teeth will be pointed.
 Inspect the chain sprocket, if it looks worn out, just change the whole set.

-If you regularly maintain your motorcycle, your engine will be in excellent condition.
-But to double check, it, go to a mechanic and get it checked for bad bearings or loose valves.
-Also, change your engine oil even if you are km away from the drain level.
+But double check your motorcycle while preparing for Ladakh.
+Go to a mechanic and get it checked for bad bearings or loose valves.
+Also, change your engine oil even if you are some kilometers away from the drain level.

 No puffy or weak brakes allowed if you’re planning for Ladakh.
 If your brakes feel that way, get your brake shoe and disc plate replaced.